IIAnokhin/nest-typeorm-vue/README.md

 And substitute your data into the app.module.ts

-Run the application Open another terminal and still within the blog-backend project directory run the application with:
+Run the application Open another terminal and still within the backend project directory run the application with:

 npm run start:dev

 This will start the backend application on http://localhost:3000.

-Frontend Open another terminal from the nest-vue-project and navigate to the blog-frontend folder to setup the frontend
+Frontend Open another terminal from the nest-vue-project and navigate to the frontend folder to setup the frontend

+Frontend dependencies
+cd frontend

-Frontend dependencies cd frontend npm install
+npm install

 Run the frontend app